Edward Eager

 Edward McMaken Eager (June 20, 1911 – October 23, 1964) was an American lyricist, dramatist, and writer of children's fiction.
-His children's novels feature the appearance of magic in the lives of ordinary children.
-Most of the Magic series is contemporary low fantasy.
+His children's novels were largely contemporary low fantasy, featuring the appearance of magic in the lives of ordinary children.

 Biography

 Eager was born in and grew up in Toledo, Ohio and attended Harvard University class of 1935.
 After graduation, he moved to New York City, where he lived for 14 years before moving to Connecticut.
 He married Jane Eberly in 1938 and they had a son, Fritz.
 Eager was a childhood fan of L. Frank Baum's Oz series, and started writing children's books when he could not find stories he wanted to read to his own young son.
 In his books, Eager often acknowledges his debt to E. Nesbit, whom he thought of as the best children's author of all time.
-A well-known lyricist and playwright, Eager died on October 23, 1964, in Stamford, Connecticut of lung cancer, aged 53.
+Eager died of lung cancer on October 23, 1964, in Stamford, Connecticut, aged 53.